Irish Free State offensive: Aftermath

 The Free State offensive of July–August 1922 all but ended the Anti-Treaty side's chances of winning the war.
 The Republicans failed, with the exception of a brief stand around Killmallock, to resist the advance of Free State troops anywhere in the country.
 While some of this can be put down to the Free State's advantages in arms and equipment, the Republican leadership under Liam Lynch also failed to devise any coherent military strategy, allowing their positions to be picked off one by one.
 On top of this, most of the Republican fighters showed little appetite for the civil war, generally retreating before National Army attacks rather than putting up determined resistance.
 In part, this shows a lack of discipline and training for conventional warfare, but there was also a general reluctance on both sides to fight against former comrades from the War of Independence.
-One, for instance Tom Maguire said that, 'in the beginning our men would not kill the [Free] Staters', while another George Gilmore said, 'I had not a desire to kill the enemy, all of our man had it [reluctance] to some extent and the officers who were operating against us were our own former friends'.
+One Tom Maguire said that, 'in the beginning our men would not kill the [Free] Staters', while another, George Gilmore, said, 'I had not a desire to kill the enemy, all of our man had it [reluctance] to some extent and the officers who were operating against us were our own former friends'.

 The Free State Government's victories in the major towns inaugurated a period of inconclusive guerrilla warfare.
 Anti-Treaty IRA units held out in areas such as the western part of counties Cork and Kerry in the south, county Wexford in the east and counties Sligo and Mayo in the west.
 Sporadic fighting also took place around Dundalk, where Frank Aiken and the Fourth Northern Division of the Irish Republican Army were based.
 Aiken originally wanted to stay neutral, but was arrested by Free State troops along with 400 of his men on 16 July 1922.
 They subsequently broke out of prison in Dundalk and temporarily re-took the town in a guerrilla raid.